1g4-mirror/pv/docs/pv.1.md

 **-D SEC, \--delay-start SEC**

 :   Wait until *SEC* seconds have passed before showing any progress
-    information, for example in a script where you only want to show a progress bar if it starts taking a long time.
+    information, so that a transfer that is over quickly won\'t display anything.
 The value of *SEC* can be a decimal such as "0.5".

 **-s SIZE, \--size SIZE**